witfoo/krapht/docs/human_ai_team.md

 ### Footnote

-- The word `Synergy` was not allowed to be used on this page.
+- The word `synergy` was not allowed to be used on this page.